maize-genetics/phg_v2/docs/build_and_load.md

   `LineB`.
 Since these are located in a subdirectory called `data` relative to my working directory, I will also add that to the path.

+* `-o` - The name of the directory for the alignment outputs.

+In addition to the above parameters, there are two optional parameters.
+When values are not specified for these parameters, default values are calculated by the software based on the system processor and memory configuration.

 * `--total-threads` - How many threads would you like to allocate for the alignment step?
 More information about this step and the `--in-parallel` step can be found in the following **Details -